mkbmain/DapperRepo/README.md

 ```

-## creating new entitys
+## creating new entities
-please note if you make your own the primary key attritube found in DapperRepo.PrimaryKeyAttribute.cs
+please note if you make your own the primary key attribute found in DapperRepo.PrimaryKeyAttribute.cs

+## Tests
+Connection.cs contains connection config these are not unit tests they do require a db and will spin one up on fly but for a repo seems better than mocking

+also please note there are separate getall and insert methods that are raw in  DataBaseScriptRunnerAndBuilder.cs